nickgubbels/dvd-audio-extractor/README.md

 # dvd-audio-extractor
-Wrapper around some tools to extract dvd audio to FLAC.
+.NET Core wrapper around some tools to extract dvd audio to FLAC.